 The Catholic Church of Saint Francis (also known as the Monastery of Agios Fragkiskos) is one of the oldest and most impressive Venetian-style buildings in the Old Town of Chania, on Halidon Street.
 It used to house the Archaeological Museum of Chania until 2020.

-After the end of the Ottoman period, during the pre-war years, the buildings were used to house the cinema "Ideon Andro" and then the "Cafe Santan" around the 1930's.
-It also functioned as a prison where Russian war prisoners were being held during the Second World War.
-During the post-war times, it was used for storing military supplies until 1963.
+The building complex of the monastery was expanded in 1606 and the church was converted into a mosque during the Ottoman occupation period.
+After the end of Ottoman rule, during the pre-war years, the buildings were used to house the cinema "Ideon Andro" and then, around the 1930s, the "Cafe Santan".
+It also functioned as a prison where Russian prisoners of war were held during the Second World War.
+During the post-war times, it was used as a military supplies storehouse until 1963, while from 1963 to 2020, it housed the collection of the Archaeological Museum.

 The former facilities of the Archeological Museum in the monastery are no longer open to the public, although conservation works have been planned so that the building can become a functional cultural center again in the future, possibly in the form of a Byzantine-Medieval museum.